-- L.Limited English Proficient: individuals, to include those who know a bit of English but need assistance, and those who don't speak English at all as their primary language. - M. Low-income: a person whose median household income is at or below the HHS poverty guidelines. - N. Public Participation Panel Meetings: a public meeting focuses on the Long-Range Plan (LRP) or the Transportation Improvement Program(TIP).
+- I. The Public: All individuals or groups in the SPC region.
+This includes individuals, affected public agencies, representatives of transportation agency employees, public and private providers of transportation, persons with disabilities, and Environmental Justice populations, including low income and minority populations. - J. Public Participation Panel Meetings: a public meeting focuses on the Long-Range Plan (LRP) or the Transportation Improvement Program(TIP).
 As the federally designated Metropolitan Planning Organization(MPO), we are required by the state and federal government to host public meetings and a 30 day public comment period or 45 day public comment period for the Public Participation Plan, in an effort to solicit feedback on the TIP and LRP.
 At Public meetings, our staff members(SPC), PennDOT officials, and County Officials are there and available to answer questions.
-In terms of format for the meetings, our staff members will give a brief presentation on the transportation projects, and the meeting opens up for Q&A. The meetings are open to the public and we encourage people to invite others, such as local stakeholders, community groups, and other individuals with their counties.

-O. Southwestern Pennsylvania Commission(SPC): SPC is comprised of both a 60+ member governing body (The Commission), as well as a 50+ member administrative arm (The Corporation) all working together on the goals of transportation, planning and development and Information Systems in the Southwestern Pennsylvania region.
+In terms of format for the meetings, our staff members will give a brief presentation on the transportation projects, and the meeting opens up for Q&A. The meetings are open to the public and we encourage people to invite others, such as local stakeholders, community groups, and other individuals with their counties. - K. Southwestern Pennsylvania Commission(SPC): SPC is comprised of both a 60+ member governing body (The Commission), as well as a 50+ member administrative arm (The Corporation) all working together on the goals of transportation, planning and development and Information Systems in the Southwestern Pennsylvania region.
 We are the cooperative forum for regional collaboration, planning, and public decision-making.
 We operate with public involvement and trust.
-We develop plans and programs for public investments, as well as fulfill federal and state requirements for transportation, economic development, and local government assistance program.

-P. Metropolitan Planning Organization (MPO): MPO's is the policy board of an organization created and designated to carry out the metropolitan transportation planning process.
+We develop plans and programs for public investments, as well as fulfill federal and state requirements for transportation, economic development, and local government assistance program. - L. Metropolitan Planning Organization (MPO): MPO's is the policy board of an organization created and designated to carry out the metropolitan transportation planning process.
 MPO's are required to represent localities in all urbanized areas (UZA's) with population over 50,000, as determined by the U.S. Census.